guddl/nextcloud/README.md

 Visit his page for all details: <https://www.c-rieger.de/>

 Warning: Your existing nginx/php/mariadb setup will be over written.
-Up to now I tested this only on newly installed AWS EC2 Ubuntu, Debian, Fedora and CentOS machines.
+Up to now I tested this only on newly installed AWS EC2 Ubuntu, Debian, Fedora, CentOS and Almalinux machines.
 So backup of your existing configuration is a good advice.

 Requirements
 ------------

-Ubuntu 16.04 und 18.04, CentOS 7, Debian 9 und 10, Amazon Linux 2, Fedora 30
+Ubuntu 16.04 und 18.04, CentOS 7, Debian 9 und 10, Amazon Linux 2, Fedora 30, Almalinux 9

 Not yet tested with other versions and flavours of Linux.